Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

-Research has shown that feeding a high calorie and high calcium diet predisposes a young pup to hip dysplasia.
+Research has shown that feeding high calorie and high calcium diets predispose young pups to hip dysplasia.

 Feeding a diet that has too much or too little calcium or other minerals can also have a detrimental effect on the development of bones and cartilage.

 Fat, cuddly pups may look cute, but this predisposes them to developmental problems and you are doing them a long term disservice, resulting in a life of pain and discomfort.